Lalasa1234/CyberbullyingDetection/README.md

 *- Remove the duplicates*

+*- Analyze the length of each sequence, this is going to be useful while padding or truncating during tokenization*

 *Defining the PyTorch Dataset and Dataloader functions along with specific transformations for image data and masked data*

 Defining the encoder/upsampling, bottleneck and decoder/downsampling block along with skip connections from encoder to its corresponding decoder